magento/devdocs/src/cloud/howtos/install-components.md

 ## Install an extension

-We recommend working in a development branch when adding the module to your implementation.
+We recommend working in a development branch when adding an extension to your implementation.
 If you do not have a branch, see the [Get started creating branches][branching] topic.
 When installing an extension, the extension name (`<VendorName>_<ComponentName>`) is automatically inserted in the [`app/etc/config.php`][config] file.
 There is no need to edit the file directly.

 {:.procedure}
 To install an extension: